 So, by now you know what angle you’re going to go with, the characteristics of your market and who your character will be.
 It is now that you must choose a WordPress theme for our site.
-You can download a variety of free WordPress themes direct from their official site: http://wordpress.org/extend/themes/ or from within WordPress.
+You can download a variety of free WordPress themes direct from their official site: http://wordpress.org/extend/themes/ or from within your WordPress site dashboard.

 Because you wouldn’t want a black, graphical, flashy website if you’re targeting mature women.
 Really, the keyword here is congruence.
 Your WordPress theme MUST be congruent with the rest of your site’s content.

 Another example is if you were doing a concise review type site, you would want the theme to be simplistic and to look like an actual website, rather than a blog.
-If I were you I’d stay well away from any of the graphic, `work of art’ type themes because although it’s tempting to use them (trust me, some of them are GORGEOUS), for the markets, we as affiliate marketers usually target, it’s probably not appropriate.
+If I were you I’d stay well away from any of the graphic, `work of art’ type themes because although it’s tempting to use them (trust me, some of them are GORGEOUS), for the markets.

 And therefore your conversions will suffer as a result.
 Don’t forget that our aim is to convert the maximum number of visitors into buyers, NOT win design awards.